Taming-the-BEAST/FBD-tutorial/README.md

 ### Set Tip Dates

-We must indicate that we have sequentially sampled sequences.
-When performing an analysis without dated tips or any fossil information, you can skip this window, and BEAST will assume that all of your samples are contemporaneous.
+We must indicate that we have sequentially sampled sequences, and when those sequences were collected.

->Navigate to the **Tip Dates** panel.
-Toggle on the **Use tip dates** option.

-The next step involves specifying how the dates are oriented on the tree and the units they are in.
 We will indicate that the dates are in **years**, even though they are in fact in units of **millions of years**.
 This is because the units themselves are arbitrary and this scale difference will not matter.
 Additionally, we will tell BEAUti that the "zero time" of our tree is the present and the ages we are providing are the number of years **before the present**.
-For some types of analyses, such as serially sampled viruses, the dates given are relative to some time in the past, thus this option is available as well.

->Change **Dates specified** as **year Before the present**.
+>Navigate to the **Tip Dates** panel.
+Toggle on the **Use tip dates** option.
+Change **Dates specified** to **year Before the present**.

 \begin{figure}[h!]
 \centering